LastCall-WDI/project-3/README.md

 ### Unsolved issues

+* Fetch requests do not work on mobile

+* Our log in request still goes through successfully through the .then() even on 401 and displays an empty dashboard.

 * There were additional features we would like to have added such as leaving comments on each bar and look forward to working further on this in the future.

 * Huge thanks and credit to Dan Pease and Irwin Tsay who both helped us to pass the JSON Web Token properly once a user is created and logs in and on restricted routes.